How to leave New York residency [Guide + FAQ]

 ✔️ Consulting with experts

 Expert advice is crucial.
-Tax professionals and lawyers can help with residency criteria and New York’s exit tax intricacies.
-For example, the deciding factor in one famous residency case was the date at which the dog’s vet was changed from a NYC vet to a Florida vet.
+Tax professionals and lawyers can help with residency criteria and the intricacies of New York’s exit tax.
+For example, the deciding factor in one famous residency case was the date on which the dog’s veterinarian was changed from a NYC vet to a Florida vet.

 Florida Residency information